 - Paper lampshade I used the IKEA Regolit lampshade.
 If you don’t happen to be near an IKEA any other round paper lampshade will do.

 - White feather boa – I needed 5 for this lampshade.
 More boas for bigger shades and less for smaller ones.

 - Scissors and glue brush.

-- First assemble your paper lampshade acording to the instructions.
+1..
+First, assemble the IKEA Regolit paper lampshade according to the instructions.

-- It’s easier if you start off in the middle.
-Using a brush apply a thick band of Mod Podge (or PVA Glue) around the centre of the lampshade (ie its fattest point).
-Then carefully take one feather boa and wrap it around the lampshade sticking it to the glue as you go.
+Then, carefully take one feather boa and wrap it around the lampshade, sticking it to the glue as you go.
 Cut off any excess feather boa and keep to one side.

-- Top tip: You may find this easier to do if you hang your lampshade up with a piece of string.
+Top tip: This DIY feather lampshade is easier to make if you hang it up on a piece of string.

-- Apply another band of glue around the paper lampshade this time a couple of inches above the first band of glue.
+3. Next, apply another band of glue around the paper lampshade, this time a couple of inches above the first band of glue.
 Then stick another feather boa to this band, cutting off any excess.

-- Continue doing this until the whole lampshade is covered in feathers.
-The excess bits of boa you cut off is used for the top and bottom of the lampshade where the circumference is smaller.
+4. Continue doing this until the whole lampshade is covered in feathers.
+The excess bits of boa you cut off is used for the top and bottom of the lampshade, where the circumference is smaller.

 Looking after your DIY feather lampshade..